vhbelvadi/obsidian-carbon/README.md

 **NB** This theme is in beta.
 Please open an issue on Github if you have problems, or send an e-mail to hello@vhbelvadi.com or @vhbelvadi@historians.social on Mastodon.

+### Tips

+1. Please turn off `Settings → Appearance → Translucent window` while using this theme.
+2. For best results, quit and reopen Obsidian after applying this theme.

 ### Screenshots

 ![Editing mode](light-general.png)